Claudio Maniago: Bishop

 In addition to his assignments in Florence, he became the secretary of the Commission for the Liturgy of the Italian Episcopal Conference (CEI).

 On 12 July 2014, Pope Francis appointed him bishop of Castellaneta.
 He was installed there on 14 September 2014.

 On 21 May 2015, the CEI elected him president of its Commission for the Liturgy.
 On 3 October he was also appointed, by the Permanent Bishop's Council of the CEI, president of the Liturgical Action Center (Centro Azione Liturgica), which on behalf of the CEI promotes the liturgical movement in the Church and the renewal envisioned by the Second Vatican Council.

 On 28 October 2016, Pope Francis named him a member of the Congregation for Divine Worship and the Discipline of the Sacraments.

 In March 2021, Pope Francis charged Maniago with undertaking a review of the Congregation of Divine Worship in anticipation of the appointment of a new prefect following the retirement of Cardinal Robert Sarah in February.

 Archbishop

 Pope Francis named him archbishop of Catanzaro-Squillace on 29 November 2021.
+Maniago was installed there on 9 January 2022.